vstinner/vstinner.github.io/content/python30_listdir.rst

 ==================================

-Guido repeated that the best workaround is to pass filenames as ``bytes``, which is the native type on Unix.
-But it wasn't possible since most functions only accepted filenames as ``str``.
+Guido repeated that the best workaround is to pass filenames as ``bytes``, which is the native type for filenames on Unix, but most functions only accepted filenames as ``str``.

-I started to write multiple patches to support passing filenames as ``bytes`` in many functions of the ``os`` module:
+I started to write multiple patches to support passing filenames as ``bytes``:

 * ``posix_path_bytes.patch``: enhance ``posixpath.join()``
 * ``io_byte_filename.patch``: enhance ``open()``